ctf0/Laravel-Helper-Cmnds/README.md

 >  - Session::flush()
 >  - File::put(storage_path('logs/laravel.log'), '');
 >  - php artisan auth:clear-resets `if the table was migrated`
+>  - composer dump-autoload

 * an event gets fired when this command has finished in case you want to run something else after it, and you can hook into it through:
     ```php
     // app/Providers/EventServiceProvider.php
     public function boot()